parmegv/leap_doc/docs/platform/quick-start.md

 Our goal is something like this:

-    leap list
+    $ leap list
            NODES   SERVICES           TAGS
             clam   couchdb
         elephant   webapp
            snail   openvpn

-NOTE: You won't be able to run those `leap list` commands yet, not until we actually create the node configurations.
+NOTE: You won't be able to run that `leap list` command yet, not until we actually create the node configurations.

 Requirements
 ------------